 KTH is Sweden’s largest technical university with strong research in many areas and has always demonstrated strong leadership in pushing technologies forward for the benefit of mankind.
 KTH strives to maintain its strong and vital role in the future of Swedish and European research, education, and its impact on society at large.
 This requires a strong foundation of competence and knowledge that is based on excellence in engineering and the sciences.

-KTH supports the application within the distinguished professor grant to VR by Aristides Gionis, and ensures that he will have all the local support needed in order to realize his vision described in the proposal.
+KTH supports the application within the distinguished professor grant to VR by Prof. Aristides Gionis, and ensures that he will have all the local support needed in order to realize his vision described in the proposal.

 Yours sincerely,

-Karl Meinke, Professor Head of the department of Computer Science, KTH
+Karl Meinke, Professor Head of the Department of Computer Science, School of Electrical Engineering and Computer Science, KTH